 Is it becoming more difficult to get into medical school?

-Here are the actual numbers for the last two years:
+Here are the numbers from AAMC:

 # of Applicants

 Experts predict that the next five years might show a trend of more competition

 for medical school acceptance as more students decide to apply in our changing economy.

 There are many qualified people who want to go to medical school.
 You must be well-informed,

 well-prepared, and very determined to work hard to gain admission.
 You should also

 actively explore alternative careers.
 The EDGE staff is here to work with you throughout

 The Medical College Admission Test is a standardized test that measures aptitude

 and achievement in science and other areas that are related to the study of medicine.